 Australia’s Skills in Demand (Subclass 482) visa allows businesses to sponsor skilled overseas workers when they cannot find suitable local talent.
-For many employers, this visa is critical to filling genuine skills shortages and for visa applicants, it can also be a stepping stone toward permanent residency.
+For many employers, this visa is critical to filling genuine skills shortages and for visa applicants, it can also be a stepping stone towards permanent residency.

 But sponsoring a worker under the 482 visa is not automatic.
 Employers must meet requirements set by the Department of Home Affairs (DHA).